 My Weight Was High Enough That I Walked Lopsided

 Even at the lower end of my weight range, I was still close to being obese.
-I started experiencing lower back pain frequently enough to where I had to quit my job.
+I started experiencing lower back pain frequently enough that I had to quit my job.
 It got to where I was walking lopsided, and my doctor referred me to a physical therapist.

 After a month of physical therapy, my back pain lessened, and I started walking straight again, but it wasn’t complete relief.
 My physical therapist delivered the bad news…the only way I’d ever be entirely rid of my back pain was to lose weight!

 Ugh, of course, I groaned inwardly because what woman wants to face the battle of the bulge?
 But I knew she was right.
-Also, after being out of my warehouse job for several months, I’d tipped the scale at my highest weight ever…206 pounds.
+Also, after being out of my warehouse job for several months, I’d tipped the scales at my highest weight ever… 206 pounds.

 That was my breaking point.
 I didn’t want another weight loss story involving another fad diet.
 And I didn’t want to make another weight loss effort that would fail again.
 To me, dieting became pointless unless you made the lifestyle changes permanent.
 Since then, I decided that if I were to lose weight again, I would not have the usual story of gaining it back.